 - If you are using veterans benefits and withdraw from the School, a notice of termination of enrollment will be sent to Veterans Affairs.

 - A request to withdraw from the School during the final 60 days of a term will be treated as an end-of-term withdrawal request and will be processed after grades have been posted for that term.

-If you withdraw from the School and wish to return, you must apply for readmission and enroll in a term that begins a minimum of 6 months from the date of withdrawal.
+If you withdraw from the School and wish to return, you must apply for readmission following the Application for Readmission procedures for Concord.

 Withdrawal Due to Nonattendance

 Attendance has important effects on your enrollment status at the School: